chakeson/Reading-order/backend/README.md

 Validation is the folder that controlls api input validation. [validation.js](validation/validation.js) is the function that processes the checks and halts the chain and sends back any failures.

 [routes.rest](route.rest) is the file for testing the api and degugging it.
 It's most easily used, using the vscode pluggin [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test the api.

+# Dependencies

+[request-ip](https://www.npmjs.com/package/request-ip) for advanced dermination of the user's IP address.
+Used for saving ip addresses.